ThinkerYzu/trace_dwarf/README.md

     dot -Tpng ip6_route_input.dot > ip6_route_input.png

+draw-callflow.py also generate callflow between two functions.
+For example,

+    draw-callflow.py -o ffs_write_bstrategy.dot \
+        -n 5 \
+        -t ffs_write:bstrategy \
+        callgraph.sqlite3

+This example will generate a dot file that describes the calls from the function 'ffs_write' to the function 'bstrategy'.

 ## Generate Type Diagram
 draw-types.py generates dot files to describe the structure of types related to the given type names.